Malaysia to require banks to report exposure to climate risks

-KUALA LUMPUR (Reuters) - Malaysia’s central bank governor said financial institutions will be required to report their exposure to climate risks and the information it gathers could be used to set regulatory standards in Southeast Asia’s third biggest economy.
+KUALA LUMPUR, Sept 25 (Reuters) - Malaysia’s central bank governor said financial institutions will be required to report their exposure to climate risks and the information it gathers could be used to set regulatory standards in Southeast Asia’s third biggest economy.

-Bank governor Nor Shamsiah Mohamad Yunus said the recent shroud of haze in Malaysia and neighboring Indonesia and Singapore from burning forests was a reminder of the environmental challenges facing countries.
+Bank governor Nor Shamsiah Mohamad Yunus said the recent shroud of haze in Malaysia and neighbouring Indonesia and Singapore from burning forests was a reminder of the environmental challenges facing countries.

 “It presents a major economic issue with direct implications on financial stability,” she said at a regional conference on climate change in the Malaysian capital Kuala Lumpur.